poc-z-cloud/myweb/README.md

-# myweb
+# myweb-jsp-js
-A starting point of jee web projects.
-I am trying to use branches to utilize various tech stack and keep them all under this umbrella
+This is a jee project mainly consists of jsp and javascript.